 Dodge Journey owners have reported 11 problems related to loud engine noise (under the engine and engine cooling category).
+The most recently reported issues are listed below.
+Also please check out the statistics and reliability analysis of Dodge Journey based on all problems reported for the Journey.

 The contact owns a 2014 Dodge Journey.
 While driving 40 mph, the vehicle jerked and made a loud noise from the engine.
 The vehicle stopped running and was towed to the contact's residence.
 The failure mileage was 23,000.